 How Long Does Phentermine Stay In My System?

 Due to confusion between phentermine and the now banned weight-loss medication Fen-Phen, as well as a general misunderstanding of what phentermine does, many phentermine users choose to keep phentermine a secret.
 Therefore, it is not surprising that some people may prefer not to disclose that they are taking phentermine to their employer.
 To avoid the possibility of a false-positive result, if you are aware that you will have a drug test soon then you may prefer to stop taking phentermine for a few days.
-We are often asked how many days phentermine stays in your system, and although this can vary depending on the person, amphetamines clear from the system within 72 hours.
-So, phentermine should not be detectable in the body after a period of around three or four days.
+We are often asked how many days phentermine stays in your system, and although this varies depending on the person and their urinary pH, the medication has a half-life of about 16-31 hours under normal conditions.
+So, phentermine should not be detectable in the urine after a period of around four or seven days.
+It may, however, be detectable for longer if you were taking more than prescribed or used phentermine for a long time.

 If you’re concerned about a false-positive result on a drug test due to phentermine then another option is to take a phentermine alternative such as Phen Caps instead of phentermine.
 Phen Caps will not show up on a drug test as they do not contain ingredients similar to amphetamine, so you can benefit from the appetite-suppressing effects and energy boost without the worry of failing an employment drug test.